S3-working-group/s3-practical-guide/src/co-creation-and-evolution/objection.md

 Objections:

-* stop proposals from becoming agreements
 * reveal information that can be used to improve proposals and existing agreements
+* stop (TODO: make more concise)
+    * proposals from becoming agreements
+    * people acting on decisions
+    * action (continuing to act)
+    * existing agreements
 * reveal both opportunities or impediments

 ---

 ## Objection (cont.)

-It's the accountability of individuals to raise objections, and the accountability of the group to address them.
+It's the accountability of individuals to raise objections.
+Those accountable for the action or (proposed) agreement they relate to, are responsible for addressing them.

-Withholding objections can harm the aims of a group or organization.
+Withholding objections can harm the ability of individuals, groups or the whole organization to respond to organiational drivers.

-Being able to raise objections at any time means that proposals only need to be *good enough for now, safe enough to try*
+Being able to raise objections at any time means that decisions only need to be *good enough for now, safe enough to try*.

 ---